-- Agree shared objectives and strategic priorities to improve outcomes for Norfolk and inform the preparation of future Local Plans; - Demonstrate compliance with the duty to co-operate; - Find efficiencies in the planning system through working towards the establishment of a shared evidence base; - Influence subsequent high level plans (such as the Strategic Economic Plan); and - Maximise the opportunities to secure external funding to deliver against agreed objectives.
+- Agree shared objectives and strategic priorities to improve outcomes for Norfolk and inform the preparation of future Local Plans; - Demonstrate compliance with the duty to co-operate and consistency with the National Planning Policy Framework (while recognising the latter is due to be revised shortly); - Find efficiencies in the planning system through working towards the establishment of a shared evidence base; - Influence subsequent high level plans (such as the Strategic Economic Plan); and - Maximise the opportunities to secure external funding to deliver against agreed objectives.

-The project has been underway for over a year.
+The project has been underway since October 2015.
 Four working groups have been established to pull together a shared evidence base on housing, employment, infrastructure and delivery issues.
 The working groups consist of Local Authority staff assisted by other organisations including the Environment Agency, Natural England, Anglian Water, UK Power Networks, Homes and Communities Agency and the New Anglia Local Enterprise Partnership.
-Our thanks is extended to all those who have contributed to this work which has informed this consultation draft framework.
+Our thanks is extended to all those who have contributed to this work which has informed this framework.

-For further information on the work of the Norfolk Strategic Planning Member Forum and about the process for preparing this draft strategy please see the Forum's website:
+For further information on the work of the Norfolk Strategic Planning Member Forum and about the process for preparing this strategy please see the Forum's website: